-There, just in front of your mask, you will meet countless tropical fishes with pretty names and colors : Moorish idols, quintessence of the reef fishes, schools of Oriental sweetlips, the noisy coral-nibbling parrotfish, clownfishes hidden in their anemones like Nemo, strange looking and ferocious Trumpetfishes, Picasso triggerfishes, living works of art,…the list goes on and on…
+There, right in front of your mask, you will meet countless tropical fishes with pretty names and colors : the Moorish Idol, quintessence of the reef fish, schools of Oriental sweetlips, with their plump lips, the noisy coral-nibbling Parrotfish, the small clownfish hidden in its anemone like Nemo, the strange looking and ferocious Trumpetfish, or the Picasso Triggerfish, living work of art,…the list goes on and on…

 The 10 fishes that you will surely meet while snorkeling in Maldives

-Put on your snorkeling gear and enter the clear blue waters of the Maldives, these are your future underwater companions.
+Put on your snorkeling gear and follow me to discover more about 10 of your future underwater companions !